 The "Two-Factor Authentication for User Interface Logins" permission is a prerequisite for the "Two-Factor Authentication for API Logins" permission.
 Users who have these permissions enabled have to complete two-factor authentication when they log in to Salesforce through the user interface.
 Users must download and install an authenticator app on their mobile device and connect the app to their Salesforce account.
 Then they can use verification codes (time-based one-time passwords, or TOTP) from the app for two-factor authentication.

-Available in: Contact Manager, Database.com, Developer, Enterprise, Group, Performance, Professional, and Unlimited Editions
+- Contact Manager

+- Database.com

+- Developer

+- Enterprise

+- Group

+- Performance

+- Professional

+- Unlimited

 To edit system permissions in profiles:

 To enable this feature:

 "Two-Factor Authentication for User Interface Logins"